Laos Visa on Arrival: from the 1st January 2020 there was no Visa on Arrival entering Laos at these ports.

 Laos: Phou Dou border crossing.

-5. Nam Hueang – Kenthao (L) / Nakraseng – Tha Li (T).
+6. Nam Hueang – Kenthao (L) / Nakraseng – Tha Li (T).
 Entering Laos at the new Nam Hueang / Kenthao crossing is a relatively new crossing.
-Permits & visa were available on arrival.
+This is the most difficult crossing in Laos.
+In 2020 exit is not permitted, even if you have Kenthao as your designated port of departure on your entry permit!
 See this GT Rider forum report for more info & photos on this crossing.
 BUT Closed to motorbikes – entry & departure – in September 2016.

 Riding the Mekong between Thailand & Laos in the dry season.

 7. Pakxan (L) / Bun Kan (T).
 Downstream from Vientiane & Nong Khai.
 Use this crossing to enter Laos & go to Vientiane when you can’t enter Laos via the Friendship Bridge.
 Note that there is no visa on arrival for Laos at Pakxan, so you must have a visa in your passport first.
 Get one from the Lao consulate in Khon Kaen.

 Laos: the Pakxan ferry crossing to Bun Kan, Thailand.

 8. Note Mekong River Crossings by boat: The only ferry crossing left now is at Bun Kan (Thailand) – Pakxan (Laos).

 9. Note Laos Entry: You are normally granted 1-2 weeks bike entry permit.
 A maximum of 1 month is possible on arrival but not automatically given, however you should ask.
 The overstay fine is 200 baht a day, but this is not always collected when you leave.

 The Lao Customs Import form